 Video chat apps have been around for a long time, but it’s not just Skype anymore—depending on your needs, the old standby might not be the right fit for you.

+Editor’s note: this article was updated on March 10, 2021 to include Houseparty in the mobile options section.

+Draft 3: Video chat apps have been around for a long time, but it’s not just Skype anymore—depending on your needs, the old standby might not be the right fit for you.

-Editor’s note: this article was updated on March 21, 2020 to add more information about audio conferencing apps.
+Editor’s note: this article was updated on March 10, 2021 to include Houseparty in the mobile options section.